2010 FIFA World Cup Group A: France vs Mexico

-Mexico's 2–0 victory over France in Polokwane (being the first Mexican win against a World Champion's team in a World Cup) was overshadowed by French striker Nicolas Anelka launching a tirade of abuse towards coach Raymond Domenech during the half-time interval.
+Mexico's 2–0 victory over France in Polokwane was the nation's first win against a World Cup-winning team.
+It was overshadowed by French striker Nicolas Anelka launching a tirade of abuse towards coach Raymond Domenech during the half-time interval.
 Anelka was subsequently dismissed from the squad, which resulted in many squad members, including captain Patrice Evra, boycotting training in the lead-up to the final group stage match against South Africa.